-Because the MPS4232 does not have a calibration valve, the CALZ must be performed in a "wind-off" state (no pressure applied to the module).
+Because the MPS4216 and MPS4232 do not have a calibration valve, the CALZ must be performed in a "wind-off" state (no pressure applied to the module).
 At that point, with the sensor at its natural zero differential state, any offset can be read and recorded.
 This can then be factored into the engineering unit conversion and mathematically removed automatically within the MPS software.
 Quick Zero calibrations can be performed in under 10 seconds.